-Member service representatives are called into our office to answer calls and process outage reports.
-Member service representatives work continuously until the outage is restored or until the operations superintendent determines that such services are no longer necessary.
+Member service representatives are called into our service office to answer calls and process outage reports recorded by the automated system.
+They visit our Facebook page for updates and information to share with members.
+Member service representatives work continuously until the outage is restored or until the line superintendent determines that such services are no longer necessary.